Azure/azure-sdk-for-js/README.md

   const account = "account";
   const accountKey = "accountkey";

-  // Use SharedKeyCredential with storage account and account key, const sharedKeyCredential = new SharedKeyCredential(account, accountKey);
+  // Use SharedKeyCredential with storage account and account key const sharedKeyCredential = new SharedKeyCredential(account, accountKey);

   // Use TokenCredential with OAuth token